HONOR 30 series brings 5G, quad rear cameras, and 40W fast charging support | Pocketnow

 As mentioned above, the HONOR 30 Pro and HONOR 30 Pro+ share a lot of their internal hardware and features, aside from flaunting an indistinguishable design.
 Both the phones sport a 6.57-inch FHD+ display with curved edges and a pill-shaped cutout for housing the dual front cameras.
 However, the HONOR 30 Pro+ packs a 90Hz panel, while the HONOR 30 Pro sticks to a conventional 60Hz refresh rate.

-The HONOR 30 Pro pair employs the Kirin 990 5G processor that is paired with 8GB of RAM on the HONOR 30 Pro and 12GB RAM on the HONOR Pro+, and a peak 256GB of onboard storage.
-The main snapper on the HONOR 30 Pro is a 50MP Sony IMX700 series sensor, while the HONOR 30 Pro boasts of a 40MP snapper with a Sony IMX600 series sensor.
+The HONOR 30 Pro pair employs the Kirin 990 5G processor that is paired with 8GB of RAM on the HONOR 30 Pro and 12GB RAM on the HONOR 30 Pro+, and a peak 256GB of onboard storage.
+The main snapper on the HONOR 30 Pro+ is a 50MP Sony IMX700 series sensor, while the HONOR 30 Pro boasts of a 40MP snapper with a Sony IMX600 series sensor.

 Both the phones also share the 16MP wide-angle camera, a 2MP macro shooter, and an 8MP telephoto lens that supports 5x optical, 10x hybrid, and 50x digital zoom.
 On the front is a 32MP primary selfie camera sitting alongside an 8MP depth sensor.